TeYuanLiu/teyuanliu.github.io/content/blog/linux.md

 ## Distribution

-A Linux distribution is a complete operating system built on the Linux kernel and each distribution has its own highly opinionated set of default software.
+A Linux distribution is a complete operating system built on top of the Linux kernel and each distribution has its own highly opinionated set of default software.
 Here are some famous distributions.
 -   Slackware
     -   The original gangster from the 1990s.
 -   Debian
-    -   The most popular distribution overall.
+    -   The most popular distribution overall, including many variants like Ubuntu.
     -   Emphasize openness and ease of use.
     -   Use apt as the package manger.
     -   Use Gnome as the desktop environment.